MicrosoftDocs/msteams-docs/msteams-platform/concepts/cloud-overview.md

 ---
 # Government clouds

 Microsoft Teams plays a pivotal role in facilitating secure and efficient communication within government sectors and agencies.
-To cater to the stringent security and compliance requirements of these entities, Microsoft offers three specialized government cloud services: Government Community Cloud (GCC), GCC High (GCCH), and Department of Defense (DoD).
-These services, accessible via Microsoft 365 Government plans, are exclusively for use within the United States.
+To meet the stringent security and compliance requirements of these entities, Microsoft offers three specialized government cloud services:

 :::image type="content" source="../assets/images/app-fundamentals/cloud-type.png" alt-text="Illustration shows the types of government clouds.":::